Court: Ex-federal immigration lawyer can be sued for forgery

 - A cheaper way to ease Seattle's homeless crisis?
 Pierce County sees promising results

+Love was criminally prosecuted, pleaded guilty to a misdemeanor charge of depriving Lanuza his civil rights, and was sentenced to a month in prison in 2016.
+He was also ordered to pay Lanuza $12,000 to compensate him for legal fees.

+But U.S. District Judge Marsha Pechman reluctantly dismissed Lanuza’s civil claim against him.
+The judge said legal precedent barred Love from being held personally liable for actions he performed as a federal official.

-A three-judge panel of the 9th U.S. Circuit Court of Appeals reversed that decision Tuesday.
-The panel called the forgery egregious.
+A three-judge panel of the 9th U.S. Circuit Court of Appeals unanimously reversed that decision Tuesday, saying Lanuza could seek damages from Love for the emotional toll he suffered while facing deportation.
+Lanuza is also suing the federal government for malicious prosecution.

+“Failing to provide a narrow remedy for such an egregious constitutional violation would tempt others to do the same and would run afoul of our mandate to enforce the Constitution,” Judge Kim McLane Wardlaw wrote for the panel.

+In a phone interview Tuesday, Lanuza rejoiced at the decision and said it helped restore his faith in the government.